venkateshwarant/Selenide/README.md

 ```

 ## Opening a URL
-* Unlike selenium, in selenide we need not configure the webdriver path its just enough to add the dependency and it takes care of all the selenium default configurations.
+* Unlike selenium, in selenide we need not configure the webdriver path.
+Its just enough to add the dependency and it takes care of all the selenium default configurations.

 * To open a URL, we need to run the below code
 ```